(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - If anyone’s work burns up, he will suffer loss.
 However he will be saved, but like as through a fire.

-- Didn’t – and don’t – you know that you are God’s temple, and the Spirit of God dwells in you?
+- Don’t you *know that you are God’s temple, and the Spirit of God dwells in you?

 - Let no one utterly deceive himself: if someone among you thinks he is wise in this age, let him become foolish so he might become wise.

-- For the wisdom of this world is foolishness with God, for it was – and is – written; “He’s the One who traps the wise in their craftiness.”(4)quotation/allusion to Job 5:13
+- For the wisdom of this world is foolishness with God, for it is *written; “He’s the One who traps the wise in their craftiness.”(3)quotation/allusion to Job 5:13

-- And again, “the Lord knows the reasonings of the wise, that they are futile.“(5)quotation/allusion to Psalm 94:11
+- And again, “the Lord knows the reasonings of the wise, that they are futile.“(4)quotation/allusion to Psalm 94:11

 - So then, let no one boast in men, for all things are yours.

-- Whether Paul, or Apollos, or Cephas,(6)“Cephas” is Aramaic for “a rock”, and is another name for the disciple/apostle Peter. or the world, or life, or death, or what was – and is – present, or what will be; all are yours.
+- Whether Paul, or Apollos, or Cephas,(5)“Cephas” is Aramaic for “a rock”, and is another name for the disciple/apostle Peter. or the world, or life, or death, or what’s *present, or what will be; all are yours.

 - But you belong to the Anointed, and the Anointed belongs to God.